areyes986/learning-journal/git-github.md

 - DVCS that stores data in file system made up of *snapshots* ,"commit" creats the snapshot
 - Commits represent each successive version of file or files
 - Git "committ" is the equivalent of "Save As"
+- "add" stages for commit
+- Each commit has a lable that points to it

+HEAD= The label meaning "You Are Here"
+- You can assign messages to commits
+- messages are like writing a caption for your snapshot

 **Local Operations**
 - allows process expediency